 Create new client discounts that you can use as door hangers, or leave behind for your clients to pass out to their friends.

-If you follow the goals we’ve laid out for you, they’ll take you from zero to 60 in no time.
+These simple but effective goals for cleaning businesses can take you from zero to 60 in no time.

 Your business is year-round.
 That means you can test your sales and marketing strategies throughout the year.

 If you sit idly by, your business will not grow.